 4 tips for comparing ATV loans

 Make sure you’re eligible first.
-While many dealers have options for all credit types, there’s a chance your credit score or income may not fit within any available options.
-Ask about eligibility requirements before anything else so that you don’t waste your time.
+While many dealers have options for all credit types, there’s a chance your credit score or income type just doesn’t fit the bill.
+Ask about eligibility requirements before anything else so you don’t waste your time.

-Get quotes.
+Request quotes.
 Many manufacturers only advertise the lowest possible rate on their websites, which only the most creditworthy borrowers can actually qualify for.
-But many manufacturers and online lenders allow you to apply for pre-qualification to get an estimate of the rates and loan amounts you can expect with no effect on your credit score.
+But many manufacturers and online lenders allow you to apply to pre-qualify to get an estimate of the rates and loan amounts you can expect with no effect on your credit score.

 Compare APRs with the same term lengths.
 The longer your loan term, the more you pay in interest.
-That 3.9% APR might not be as much of a savings as you thought if it comes with a longer term than loans with higher APRs but shorter terms.
+That 1.9% APR might not be as much of a savings as you thought if it comes with a longer term than higher-APR shorter-term offers.

 Ask questions.
-Personal loans aren’t as regulated as, say credit cards, so you might not be able to find all of the information on the loan online.
-Go directly to the source if you have any questions by calling customer service, shooting an email or using the live chat feature on the lender’s website to get answers to any areas that are unclear.
+Personal loans aren’t as regulated as, say credit cards, so you might not be able to find all of the information online.
+Go directly to the source if you have any questions by calling the customer service line, shooting an email or using your lender’s live chat feature to get answers to any area that’s unclear.

 Want to make sure your lender is legit?
 Watch out for these red flags when looking for ATV financing: